desonalleyne/desonalleyne.github.io/content/post.rst

     Mark

-Bonus tip: you can write the resulting output of this command to a file using the redirect command **>**.
+.. tip:: You can write the resulting output of this command to a file using the redirect command **>**.
 This redirects the output from our cat command into a file, allnames.txt.

 .. code-block:: bash